-We then also applied KS and HW (with various anomalous evet detection methods described in section IIID) algorithms to the canonical data.
+We applied KS and HW (with various anomalous event detection methods described in section III) algorithms to the canonical data.
 Fig. 5 shows a visualization of the Plateau, KS and HW algorithms applied to capacity bandwidth observations with step changes in performance from SLAC to BINP.
 As expected all three algorithms detect marked changes.
-KS detects both increases and decreases in the data and thus detects roughly twice as many events (229:116) as the Plateau algorithm which is currently tuned for negative changes only.
+KS detects both increases and decreases in the data and thus detects roughly twice as many events (229:116) as the Plateau algorithm which was tuned for negative changes only.
 Detecting both steps is valuable since, for example, it enables determining the duration of a change and/or taking some action when the original performance is restored.
-KS also provides the most accurate time estimate for when the event occurred which is important when correlating the event with other time-dependent information.
+KS also provides the most accurate time estimate8 for when the event occurred which is important when correlating the event with other time-dependent information.